wp-plugins/fadeout-thumbshots/readme.txt

 == Changelog ==

+= 1.999 =
+* Added an option to define where the javascript code should be placed on a page (in html head tag or the footer).
+* Added an input field for page IDs to limit the plugin to only explicitely defined pages.
+This is a very basic version at the moment.

 = 1.99 =
 * Changed a variable name which caused trouble with the start page definition (Thx Frank)